patchmeifyoucan/javascript-samples/basics/README.md

 Section 4 covers examples of closures.
 Since these are examples for beginners, they are not very complex.
 Only objective is to introduce the concept of a closure, with the application of currying.
 Still, without understanding scope, it can be cumbersome to solve even simple problems.
 Scope is therefore also part of this section since it is closely related to closures.

-Note: Closures are not a specific construct of JavaScript.
+**Note**: Closures are not a specific construct of JavaScript.

 ### [Section 5](samples/section-5)
 Previous sections focused on values.
 The focus of section 5 is a JavaScript programs's asynchronous execution concept.
 When coming from "classic" OO languages, understanding asynchronous program flows can be especially challenging.
-Understanding which parts of your (or someone else's) code are running or can be running asynchronously will get you started writing code that actually does what you want it to be doing.
+Understanding which parts of your (or someone else's) code are running or can be running asynchronously will get you started with writing code that actually does what you want it to be doing.

 We start with understanding callbacks.
 Even though the whole industry (or at least the modern industry) is moving towards [Promises](https://developer.mozilla.org/en-us/docs/Web/JavaScript/Reference/Global_Objects/Promise), callbacks are still